The Benefits of Circuit Training for Motocross/Enduro

 - Increase your body’s metabolism.
 As we touched on in a previous article, too much fat has a negative impact on both your physical and mental performance on the track.
 Circuit training is super-efficient at burning calories by increasing your metabolism and keeping it elevated for up to 48 hours.

-4 Tips for Optimal Circuit Training
+4 Tips for Optimal Results

 - Keep your rest periods at a minimum.
 Try to keep your rest between each exercise at approximately 15 to 30 seconds, and your rest between circuits at no more than a couple of minutes.